-Gaming's best days are still ahead.
-If you need further evidence, look no further than some of the medium's most hotly anticipated releases.
-Over the next year or so, gamers can look forward to entries in every genre that promise action, adventure, romance, imagination, excitement and awe.
-While there are dozens of promising gamesin the pipeline, the Tom's Guide staff has chosen fourteen that stand out above the rest.
-Whether or not these games live up to their own hype, they've done a great job holding our attention until they come out.
+The best days of gaming are still ahead.
+If you need evidence of that, look no further than some of the most hotly anticipated releases.
+Over the next year or so, gamers can look forward to entries, in every genre, that promise action, adventure, romance, imagination, excitement and awe.
+Though there are dozens of promising games in the pipeline, the Tom's Guide staff has chosen a handful that stand out above the rest.
+Regardless of whether these games live up to their hype, they've done a great job of holding our attention until they come out.

 Kratos is back, but he's just about run out of Greek gods to disembowel.
 Perhaps the Norse pantheon will provide a more fertile killing field as God of War moves the series north to Scandinavia.
 Here, the tragic hero (anti-hero? villain?) will do battle with trolls, einherjar and giants as he takes on some of the greatest monsters and most fantastic heroes from Norse myth.
 Furthermore, a small boy will accompany him on his adventure, acting as both sidekick and ward.
 For all its over-the-top violence, God of War has always provided thoughtful stories and plenty of classical insight, and this one should continue the trend.

 Any comic book fan knows that while superheroes usually fight supervillains, give them even a slight provocation, and they'll take their aggression out on one another.
 In this sequel to 2013's Injustice: Gods Among Us, the greatest heroes of DC Comics will take one another on in a fighting game equally suited to kicking back at home or rallying at the tournament scene.
 Featuring characters like Superman, Batman, Supergirl and the Flash, Injustice 2 looks primed to deliver an imaginative story campaign, tightly balanced online game play and a new gear system that lets you create your own custom version of your favorite DC characters.